Buildings in Fulham Cemetery

 Designed 1865 by John Hall in Gothic style and located near the west gate from Fulham Palace Road.

 The lodge was sold in 2014 and renovated as a private residence.
-The renovation featured on Grand Designs series 18 (see Tatler article or watch on Channel 4).
+The renovation featured on Grand Designs series 18 (see Tatler article or watch on Channel 4) and it's also on Airbnb.

 Walls, gates, railings, and piers